Updated: July 31, 2020

 A recent New York Times article has highlighted the small but growing number of people who give up their US citizenship; more than twice as many people expatriated themselves in the last quarter of 2009 as in all of 2008.
 US citizenship can be explicitly renounced by making a statement to that effect before a US diplomatic or consular officer outside the United States (except in time of war).
 Alternatively it can be relinquished by undertaking one of a number of acts, such as naturalizing in another country, if one does so with the intention of abandoning one’s US citizenship.
 (The Supreme Court of the United States, in the 1967 decision Afroyim v.
 Rusk, held that US citizens have a constitutional right to remain citizens unless they voluntarily relinquish that citizenship.)
 For a full discussion of renunciation and relinquishment of citizenship, see our article US Citizenship—Having It, Getting It, Giving it Up.

 Reasons for the highly personal decision to expatriate oneself vary widely.
 Some people become US citizens simply by being born in the US, or outside the US to a US citizen parent, have spent little time in the US, and do not regard themselves as ‘American’ in any way that is important to them.
 They find onerous the requirements imposed by their US citizenship, such as the potential for Selective Service obligations and the requirement that they travel to the US only on a US passport.
-Boris Johnson, now London’s mayor, famously declared in 2006 that he wished to renounce the US citizenship he had acquired through being born in New York and said ‘What I want is the right not to have an American passport.’
+Boris Johnson, now London’s mayor, famously declared in 2006 that he wished to renounce the US citizenship he had acquired through being born in New York: ‘What I want is the right not to have an American passport.’